-The portfolio data discussed in this overview includes the following key operating statistics: ending occupancy, average base minimum rent per square foot, and total sales per square foot for our domestic assets.
+The portfolio data discussed in this overview includes the following key operating statistics: ending occupancy, and average base minimum rent per square foot.
 We include acquired properties in this data beginning in the year of acquisition and remove disposed properties in the year of disposition.
 For comparative purposes, we separate the information related to The Mills from our other U.S. operations.
 We also do not include any information for properties located outside the United States.